 2.249 Hardener ― It is:

-a crosslinking agent used to effect the hardening of resin system, or
+a crosslinking agent used to effect the hardening of resin system; or

 a resin added to harden a paint film.

 2.250 Hardness ― It is a measure of resistance the cured resin or paint film offers to deformation under stated condition.
 Generally it is expressed in seconds, using an oscillating technique for determining time, a film lasts without deformation.